irods/irods/manual.rst

 A deferred resource provides no implicit data management policy.
 It defers to its children with respect to routing both puts and gets.
 However they vote, the deferred node decides.

+Load Balanced
+*************

+The load balanced resource provides equivalent functionality as the "doLoad" option for the `msiSetRescSortScheme` microservice.
+This resource plugin will query the r_load_digest table from the iCAT and select the appropriate child resource based on the load values returned from the table.

+The r_load_digest table is part of the Resource Monitoring System and has been incorporated into iRODS 4.x.

+The load balanced resource has an effect on writes only (it has no effect on reads).

 Random
 ******